Toward single particle reconstruction without particle picking: Breaking the detection limit: Autocorrelation analysis for cryo-EM

 Let $\II\in\RNN$ denote a micrograph.
 We assume it consists of shifted copies of projections contaminated by additive white Gaussian noise:

-where the viewing directions $\omega_t$ are assumed to be drawn from the uniform distribution over $\text{SO}(3)$ and $\mb s_t$ denotes the location of the center of the $t$th projection in the micrograph.
-We assume the projection is discretized on a Cartesian grid of size $P\times P$ and we impose a separation condition so that any two projections are separated by at least $2P-1$ pixels between their upper left corners in each direction, similarly to~\eqref{eq:spacing}.
-Note that~\eqref{eq:model} can be also written as a sum of $\delta$ functions as in~\eqref{eq:micrograph_model}.
+where $\ast$ denotes convolution, and the viewing directions $\omega_t$ are assumed to be drawn from the uniform distribution over $\text{SO}(3)$.
+We assume the projections are discretized on a Cartesian grid of size $P\times P$ and $\mb s_t\in [P,N-P]^2$ denotes the location of the upper-left corner of the $t$-th projection in the micrograph.
+We impose a \emph{separation condition} so that any two projections are separated by at least $2P-1$ pixels between their upper-left corners, in each direction.
+Thus, their end points (in each direction) are necessarily separated by at least $P-1$ signal-free entries in the micrograph.

+We stress that the assumptions of the generative model~\eqref{eq:micrograph_model} are unrealistic for experimental cryo-EM data.
+For example, in practice, the particles are not likely to satisfy the separation condition (but they do not overlap and thus are separated by at least $P-1$ pixels in each direction), and the distribution over $SO(3)$ is typically non-uniform; these assumptions were made to ease the analysis.
+Section~\ref{sec:discussion} discusses how our autocorrelation analysis technique can be extended to include these important aspects that are essential to reach high-resolution reconstructions.